RaphaelEjike/Tackling_Phishing_Threats/README.md

 ### How Real-Time Scanning Works

-1. Attachment Scanning: The service scans email attachments for malware and other threats.
-2. URL Scanning: The service checks URLs in emails for phishing attempts and malicious content.
+i) Attachment Scanning: The service scans email attachments for malware and other threats. ii) URL Scanning: The service checks URLs in emails for phishing attempts and malicious content.

 ### Example Configuration for Microsoft Defender for Office 365